Lumisumu/carrot-comic-downloader/README.md

 Download webcomics in an easy and customizable way.
 You can download the exe or run it locally with Python 3.

-Originally project was started because I needed a convenient way to download all Pikmin 4 promotional comics and save them as png instead of avif.
-Project was then expanded with support for Dark Legacy Comics and also for using custom scripts.
-Originally project had CLI, but it has been upgraded to use a GUI made with Tkinter.
+Originally project was started because I needed a convenient way to automate saving web comics.
+Project was then expanded with a graphical user interface made with Tkinter and support for using custom scripts user can edit to include their favourite comic.

 ## User installation and tips